ikding/data_sci_job_search/slideshow.md

 ---
 ### Coding Challenge

-You are expected to solve some computation or data manipulation problem, using a language of your choice.
+<p style="text-align:left;">You are expected to solve some computation or data manipulation problem, using a language of your choice.
 Ideally, your solution not only have to be correct, but also have to scale well.
-If you can solve a problem in $O(n)$ time, don’t solve it in $O(n^2)$.
+If you can solve a problem in `O(n)` time, don't solve it in `O(n^2)`</p>

-**Action:** play with [HackerRank](http://www.hackerrank.com) or [leetcode](http://www.leetcode.com).
+**Action:** play with [HackerRank](https://www.hackerrank.com) or [leetcode](https://www.leetcode.com).
 But don't go overboard!
-Data Scientist's algorithm interview is often not as hard-core as that of a software engineer. (but YMMV - your mileage might vary)
+Data Scientist's algorithm interview is often not as hard-core as that of a software engineer.
+(YMMV)

 ---
 ### Data Analysis Challenge

-* Test your skills on data manipulation, cleaning, and predictive modeling.
-The questions often contain both descriptive and predictive components.
+<p style="text-align:left;">Provide you a dataset and test your skills on data manipulation, cleaning, feature engineering, and predictive modeling.
+The questions often contain both descriptive and predictive components.</p>

 * Descriptive: What is the average amount of time a bike spends at a station?
 * Predictive: predict # of bikes arriving at each station during a specific time span.

-* Things to know:
-  * You often can stick with simpler models (eg. linear or logistic regression), but be prepared to rationalize the choices you made on model selection.
-  * Your goal was not only on the data munging and modeling, but also provide a written document to explain, in laymen’s terms, what you have found. - Data scientists often have to communicate the results with other non-technical audiences.
-  * You must be able to analyze data with code (eg. R/Rmarkdown, python / ipython notebook).

-**Action:** Play with [kaggle Titanic challenge](https://www.kaggle.com/c/titanic) to understand the type of questions that may be asked in a data analysis challenge.

 ---
+### Data Analysis Challenge - What I Look For

+* Data wrangling: how well do you deal with messy data in the real world?
+Are you familiar with latest tools and best practices?
+* ML: Do you _actually_ know how the model works (vs. just know how to call `scikit-learn` API)?
+Can you defend your choices in model selection and hyperparameter tuning?
+Do you choose the correct performance metrics?
+* Code quality: do you write well structured and documented code?
+Following code quality best practices?
+Do you have unit tests?
+* Communication: are you able to describe clearly and succinctly the results of your analysis?

+---
 ### Technical Interview (Phone or On-site)

-* The questions ranges widely depending on the interviewer, the company, and the position you are applying to.
-Understand your audience and get an idea of what they are looking for.
+* The questions ranges widely depending on the interviewer, the company, and the position you are applying to

-* No matter what the questions are asked, it is important to make the interview "interactive".
-You are talking with a live human being, so most of the time, you not only have to solve the problems correctly, but also have to "think out loud" so that the interviewer can follow your line of thought.
-This is the conversational version of "show your work".

-**Action:** conduct mock-up interviews with your friends and colleagues.
-Know your audience and understand what the company is looking for; but also accept the fact that you probably won't expect any of the questions.
+  * Data engineering
+  * SQL queries & performance tuning
+  * System and database / schema design
+  * Algorithm questions
+  * Code debugging, profiling, unit testing...
+* Understand your audience and get an idea of what they are looking for

+* Important to make the interview "interactive" by "thinking out loud!"

 ---
 ### Business Case Interviews

-* Only some companies have this.
-You should only prepare for it if you are pretty certain that this will be included in the interview.

-* The questions ranges from more number-specific (break-even analysis: given the following assumptions on fixed and variable costs, how many units of product do you need to sell to break even?) to more open ended questions that involved a lot of back‐and-forth discussions with the interviewers (example: imagine that you have access to half of the US credit card transaction data.
-How do you use this data to consult your client, a big cafe chain, on which city in US to open their new branches?)

-Action: checkout [case interview tutorials](http://www.capitalone.com/careers/analyst/assessment/) available on line, which gives you a flavor of the questions that may be involved.
+* Only minority of companies have this - don't spend time on this unless you're pretty sure it'll be on the agenda
+* The questions ranges from linear-algebra-like (e.g. break-even analysis) to open-ended, data and business strategic questions
+* Very company and job family specific

 ---
 ### Behavioral Interview:

-* The behavioral questions are asked to figure out if you work will with others, how you handle conflicts, etc. Employers wants to know you behaved in the past in order to predict your future with them.
+* The behavioral questions are asked to figure out if you work will with others, how you handle conflicts, etc

-* When you answer this kind of question, it is important to think of examples that back up your answer.
-Saying "I work well with others"" is one thing; saying "in my last project I worked with three different research groups to bring the project to completion" is much better.
+* Employers wants to know you behaved in the past in order to predict your future with them
+* Make sure to back up your answers with examples!
+(If you can tell a convincing story, even better)

-* One popular approach to is to use the STAR (Situation / Task / Action / Result) format.
-There are a wide array of internet resources available on this topic.
+* One popular approach to is to use the STAR (Situation / Task / Action / Result) format

-**Action:** google "behavioral interview" and understand the STAR format.
-Think about your past experiences and come up with answers for some popular questions (teamwork, conflict resolution, biggest strengths and weaknesses, etc.)
+  * Situation: context of your story
+  * Task: what was required of you
+  * Activity: what you actually did
+  * Result: how well the situation played out

 ---
 ### Your question for them:

 * A job interview is a two-way process in which two parties (you and your potential employer) decide if they want to "go steady".
-Once you take their job offer you may spend months to years with them, so this is not a decision to be taken lightly.

-* Make sure you have done some research on the company (and the interviewers if you have time) before your on‐site interview, so that the Q&A time can be spent on things that aren't public knowledge.
+* Make sure you have done some research on the company (and the interviewers) before your on-site interview, so that the Q&A time can be spent on things that aren't public knowledge.
 * Well-thought and well-prepared questions for them will:
   * shows them that you are genuinely interested in the job and the company (and have done your homework before the interview)
   * provide you the best chance to collect information to make an informed decision.
 * Having no questions at all does NOT show well - you will be passed as not-prepared, not-interested, or both.

 ---